nlip-project/security_guidelines/README.md

 - Reference MITRE ATLAS 2025 updates (expanded ATT&CK mappings).
 - Conduct red-team evaluations to simulate adversarial scenarios.
 Scorecards should track drift, bias, and security posture over time

-### 3.14 Malicious Reply
+### 3.14 Malicious Reply (Agent→Agent)

 **Vulnerability:** Malicious reply sent to an agent results in unwanted/unsafe behavior of the agent.

 In multi-agent systems, one agent may send a reply that contains malicious instructions, data injections, or misleading information to another agent.
 This can occur either because the sending agent is compromised, is under adversarial influence, or has been intentionally configured to cause harm.
 Such attacks can lead to workflow corruption, data exfiltration, privilege escalation, or unauthorized actions by the receiving agent.

-**Enterprise Example:** Agent A sends a structured booking confirmation to Agent B, which is making a reservation for an employee, but includes an additional hidden instruction, e.g.,
+**Enterprise example:** Agent A sends a structured booking confirmation to Agent B, which is making a reservation for an employee, but includes an additional hidden instruction, e.g.,

 ```json